Skip to content

 How It Works

-macOSLaunchAgents
+macOSLaunchAgents (user)LaunchAgents (system)

-Linuxsystemd user services
+Linuxsystemd user servicesystemd system service

 When boot start is enabled:

-1. System login triggers the pitchfork supervisor
+1. System login (user-level) or system startup (system-level) triggers the pitchfork supervisor

 2. Supervisor starts all daemons with boot_start = true